molily/molily.de/_posts/2019-02-03-testing-angular-applications.md

 This is meant to encourage you.
 Getting started with testing is hard, but it gets easier and easier with more practice.
 The goal of this guide is to empower you to write tests on a daily basis that cover the important features of your Angular application.

+## Terminology

+Before we dive in, a quick note regarding the technical terms.
+Some words have a special meaning in the context of Angular.
+In the broader JavaScript context, they have plenty other meanings.
+This guide tries to distinguish between these meanings by using a different case.

+When referring to core Angular concepts, this guide uses **upper case**: *Module, Component, Service, Input, Output, Directive, Pipe* etc.

+When using these terms in the common sense, this guide uses **lower case**: *module, component, service, input, output* etc.

 ## Testing principles

 There is a gap between practical introductions – how to test a feature at all – and essential discussions on the core concepts – what does testing achieve, which type of tests are beneficial etc. Before we dive into the practical tutorial, we need to reflect on a few basics about testing.